andre-estevam-brainweb/import-react-app/README.md

 Otherwise you can run it with `node ./node_modules/import-react-app/index.js`.

-# Why not commit the built react app
+## Why not commit the built react app

 Indeed, committing it is easier, since you only need to clone the repository, and don't need an extra step.
 However, the same can be said about committing `node_modules`.
-It would be easier to simply clone, instead of cloning and install.
+It would be easier to simply clone, instead of cloning and installing.
 But on larger projects it isn't right to commit it;
 it just doesn't belong in source control.

 You might argue that this is just personal preference, and you'd be right.
 But the great thing about